 There are several places you can go for assistance.
 If you are thinking about a particular major and would like more information about it you may consider visiting with a professor in that department.
-If you are unsure about choices the Career Center is a great place to start.
+If you are unsure about choices Career Services in The GRIFF Center for Academic Engagement is a great place to start.
 They have tools to help you identify your interests and information about how to apply those interests to a major and a future career.
-Please call or visit (OM 013 888-2475) for information.
+Please call or visit for information.
 Additionally, you should speak to your current advisor about your uncertainty so they can properly advise you on course selection.

 I am dealing with a personal issue that is interfering with my course work and I am unsure if I can continue taking classes.
 Who should I talk to?

-The staff in the office of Student Success and Retention is available to meet with students one-on-one to discuss options and will refer you to the appropriate office/staff member, if necessary.
+The staff in The GRIFF Center for Academic Engagement is available to meet with students one-on-one to discuss options and will refer you to the appropriate office/staff member, if necessary.
 You might also consider meeting with your academic advisor.

 I’m not sure if I’ll be able to stay at Canisius.
 Who should I tell?

-The Office of Student Success and Retention is the place to start!
+The GRIFF Center for Academic Engagement is the place to start!
 A conversation with a staff member will help you to understand your options and the process if a leave of absence or transfer is necessary.

 I lost my registration PIN.
 What should I do?

 The first thing a student should do is contact his or her advisor.
-If the advisor cannot be reached, contact the Student Advisement Center at 888-2148.
+If the advisor cannot be reached, contact The GRIFF Center for Academic Engagement at the number above.

 I don’t think I am registered for the right classes for my major.
 Who should I talk to?

 Conduct a GriffAudit, which outlines courses in which you are currently registered for as well as completed courses that apply to your major.
 Then, meet with your academic advisor for further discussion.
-The Student Advisement Center staff is also available to assist students with these types of questions.
+The GRIFF Center staff is also available to assist students with these types of questions.

 I am having trouble using the course registration system.
 Who should I talk to?